DarienBrito/TDMorph/README.md

 ## Ok, I want to use it!

 Great!
 TDMorph is a rather deep tool, alhtough the basic functionality is self-evident (I hope).
-Here a quick overview of the general controls to help you get started, if you cannot wait.
-For a proper step by step explanation of all features, please refer to the [video tutorials](https://vimeo.com/showcase/6682501).
+Here a quick overview of the general controls to give you an idea.
+For a proper step by step explanation of all features please refer to the [video tutorials](https://vimeo.com/showcase/6682501).

 ### Controls overview